 My previous analysis was before the conventions.
 Now, roughly a month after the conventions, any movement from the conventions should become apparent.

 To assess an election held today, we simulate 100,000 elections using the past month of polls as “current” and only using older polls if there are no current polls.
 From that exercise, Joe Biden won all 100,000.
 Biden received (on average) 389 to Donald Trump’s 149 electoral votes, a modest improvement for Biden from the 378 to 160 electoral vote lead he had at the end of July.
 In an election held now, Biden would have a greater than 99.9% probability of winning.

-The trend over the past couple months are clear from from a series of elections simulated every seven days using polls from Jul 2019 to the present, and, at each point in time, including polls from the preceding month (FAQ).
+The long term trends in this race can be seen from a series of elections simulated every seven days using polls from 18 Sep 2019 to 18 Sep 2020, and including polls from the preceding month (FAQ).

-Back to the analysis for what would happen in an election today, the ten most probable electoral vote outcomes for Biden (full distribution here) are:
+Ten most probable electoral vote outcomes for Biden (full distribution here):